Cervical cancer is the 10th most common cancer in Singaporean women. It can be effectively treated if detected early.

 Human Immunodeficiency Virus (HIV) positive

-Immunosuppression: People with weakened immune systems (e.g. may be due to HIV / AIDS or immune-system suppressing drugs such as steroids often given to organ transplant patients) are at higher risk of HPV infection.
+Immunosuppression: People with weakened immune systems (e.g. may be due to HIV / AIDS or immune-system suppressing drugs such as steroids often given to organ transplant patients) and are on 2 or more immunosuppression drugs are at higher risk of HPV infection.

-Women who have never had sexual intercourse are at low risk for cervical cancer.
+Women who have never had sexual activity are at low risk for cervical cancer.

-In the early stages, women with cervical cancer may not have any symptoms.
+In the early stages, women with cervical cancer do not have any symptoms.

-As the cancer progresses, these symptoms and signs include:
+As cancer progresses, these symptoms and signs include:

 Vaginal bleeding following intercourse, or in between periods or after menopause.